nobodyatandnothing/ffmpeg-on-clear-linux/doc/Chromium-And-Others-Installation.md

 Opening new windows may be larger than the initial window.
 After a while, that can be annoying.
 The `--window-size=x,y` option resolves this issue.
 Optionally adjust the width and height (in pixels) appropriate for your display.

 Accelerated 2D canvas is required (default enabled) to decode videos on the GPU.
-Two more options `--use-gl` and `--enable-features=VaapiVideoDecoder` are needed for hardware acceleration to work when watching a video.
+Two more options `--use-gl` and `--enable-features=VaapiVideoDecoder` are needed for hardware acceleration when watching a video.
 Hardware acceleration stopped working in Google Chrome 98.
 The `--disable-features=UseChromeOSDirectVideoDecoder` option resolves the issue by decoding videos using VDAVideoDecoder.

-Hardware accelerated video decoding applies to Google Chrome, Vivaldi, and Brave browsers.

 ```bash
 # Launch browser.